Routines that Toddlers Can Understand

 Young children function best with structured schedules.
 Toddlers and preschoolers, especially, feel small in the world.
 Most things happen TO them.
 They crave predictability, knowing what will happen, because it gives them some sense of control.
 A predictable routine allows children to feel safe, and to develop a sense of mastery in handling their lives.

-Kids who understand the routine, rather than feeling pushed around by what seems like arbitrary circumstance, are more likely to cooperate.
+Toddlers are famous for being oppositional, but kids who understand the routine, rather than feeling pushed around by what seems like arbitrary circumstance, are more likely to cooperate.
 Creating a regular routine is an essential way to give toddlers the security of knowing "what happens next" in their day.
-I think having a plan for the day can also be important for moms.
-Otherwise, we often find ourselves feeling chaotic and anxious.

 Routines also develops the prefrontal cortex, the planning and executive function part of the brain, as children learn that things happen in a certain order during the day.